hannahmariewilliams/Healthcare-Data-Analysis-Project/README.md

 FROM billing
 WHERE payment_status = 'Paid'
 ```
-In this case I used the SUM() function to add together all of the payments to the hospital and filtered it by "Paid" as there are also "Failed" and "Pending" payments. **Total revenue is $173424.90**
+In this case, I used the SUM() function to add together all of the payments to the hospital and filtered it by "Paid" as there are also "Failed" and "Pending" payments. **Total revenue is $173,424.90**